 We have encountered one minor problem with the Numerical Recipes in C routines.
 Unfortunately the authors of these routines choose to name one of their routines select().
 This name conflicts with a POSIX name for one of the standard operating system calls.
 In linking with certain libraries (for example the MPI/MPE libraries) this can generate conflicts where the linker attaches the select() call to the entry point from the wrong library.
 We suggest that you fix this as follows.
-Before building the Numerical Recipes libraries, edit the source files recipes/rofunc.c, recipes/select.c, and recipes/select.c.orig changing each occurence of select(to NRselect(.
-You will have to do this in (respectively) three places, one place and one place in these files.
-Then edit the file include/nr.h making the same change of select(to NRselect(in one place.
-This will elminate the select() routine from the Numerical Recipes library, replacing it with a routine called NRselect(), and eliminating any possible naming conflict from the library.
+Before building the Numerical Recipes libraries, edit the source files recipes/rofunc.c, recipes/select.c, and recipes/select.c.origchanging each occurence of select(to NRselect() You will have to do this in (respectively) three places, one place and one place in these files.
+Then edit the file include/nr.h making the same change of select(to NRselect() routine from the Numerical Recipes library, replacing it with a routine called NRselect(), and eliminating any possible naming conflict from the library.